sheronw/SheronW-sNotes/docs/computer science/theory of computation/4-1 Undecidability.md

 If \(w_i \notin L_d\), then \(M_i\) should not accepts \(w_i\), but according to the def of \(L_d\), \(w_i\) is in \(L_d\).
 Contradiction.

 So M not exists. \(L_d\) is not recursively enumerable.

+## A language that's RE but not Recursive

+The universal language /(L_u/) is {m1111w | m is the encoding of a TM M and w is an input string and M accepts w}.

+### Universal Language is RE

+We need to build a TM for it.
+This TM has 3 tapes.

+- 1st tape: the string content m1111w
+- 2nd tape: one track for the current string w, the other track is the pointer of the current tape symbol(this tape is to simulate the TM m)
+- 3rd tape: to record the current state of TM m

+For the given string m1111w, first put it to 1st tape, then copy w to the 2nd tape and put the pointer to the start of the string.
+Then go back to 1st tape and read the start state then write to 3rd tape.

+Then, we check the current state on 3rd tape and check the next symbol on 2nd tape, then go back to 1st tape part m to see what should do next.
+We could go to a final state and halt if m accepts w.

+### Universal Language is not Recursive

+We will prove it by proving that the complement of universal language is not recursive enumerable.

+Suppose the complement of universal language is recursive enumerable, then we could build a Turing Machine T for it.
+We then make a new TM T'(w) = T(w1111w) such that T' accepts w when T cannot accept w1111w.

+Then T' should accept w when w is in diagonal language.
+But diagonal language is not RE, so there should be no T' or T.